Tornadoes of 2017: December 5 (United States)

+December 16 (Philippines)

+A tornado spawned by Tropical Storm Kai-tak (Urduja) struck Caibiran, Biliran resulted in a landslide that buried multiple houses and killing 14 peoples.

 December 19–20 (United States)

 The final tornado event of 2017 consisted of a small outbreak of 9 tornadoes that affected the Southern United States on December 19 and 20.
 Two EF2 tornadoes touched down in Texas on December 19, the first of which downed trees and concrete power poles near the town of Rusk, as well as damaging several roofs and outbuildings.
 The other was a large wedge tornado which blew a home off of its block foundation, snapped many trees, and lofted a small boat near Reklaw.
 Scattered weak tornadoes occurred in Texas, Louisiana, Mississippi, Alabama and Georgia on December 20.
 An EF1 tornado damaged trees, barns, and roofs in the rural Texas community of Gist.
 The town of DeQuincy, Louisiana sustained considerable damage due to an EF1 tornado, where hangars were damaged at a small airport, a batting cage awning was blown down, homes and businesses sustained roof and window damage, many trees and power lines were downed, and a pavilion was destroyed at a local sports complex.
 No injuries or fatalities occurred as a result of this outbreak.